 The Shidler College of Business School of Accountancy (SOA) offers a Bachelor of Business Administration (BBA) degree with a major in Accounting.
-Most of the first two years is spent in meeting general education requirements for the University.
+Most of the first two years are spent meeting general education requirements for the University of Hawaiʻi at Mānoa.
 During the last two years, roughly one year is devoted to a broad business education; and another year is devoted to coursework in Accounting.

 Undergraduate Accounting Major Requirements

-Accounting Course Requirements (18-credit hours, all with "C-" or better)
+(19-credit hours, all with "C-" or better)

-- ACC 321 - Financial Accounting I
+- ACC 321 - Intermediate Financial Accounting I

 - ACC 323 - Intermediate Financial Accounting II